Joseph Kony: Indictment

 In October 2006, the ICC announced that arrest warrants had been issued for five members of the Lord's Resistance Army for crimes against humanity following a sealed indictment.
 On the next day, Ugandan defense minister Amama Mbabazi revealed that the warrants include Kony, his deputy Vincent Otti, and LRA commanders Raska Lukwiya, Okot Odhiambo, and Dominic Ongwen.
 The Ugandan army killed Lukwiya on 12 August 2006.

 The BBC received information that Otti had been killed on 2 October 2007, at Kony's home.
 In November 2006, Kony met Jan Egeland, the UN Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator.
 Journeyman Pictures released a 2006 interview with Kony in which he proclaims: "I am a freedom fighter, not a terrorist."
 He told Reuters: "We don't have any children.
 We only have combatants."

+Prosecutors at the ICC applied for an in absentia hearing to confirm the charges against Kony in November 2022, and in 2024 the hearing was scheduled for 15 October.
+Kony will be represented by a court-appointed lawyer if he has not been captured when the hearing, the first of its kind to take place at the ICC, takes place.

+On April 17, 2025, the Office of the Prosecutor at the ICC submitted an updated document with the charges.
+It states that Joseph Kony is suspected of 39 counts of war crimes and crimes against humanity, which he is believed to have committed between July 1, 2002, and December 31, 2005, in northern Uganda.
+The ICC began hearing Kony's charges on 9 September 2025.

 Religious beliefs

 Kony's followers, as well as some detractors, believe he is possessed by spirits.
 Kony tells his child soldiers that a cross on their chest drawn in oil will protect them from bullets.
 He is a proponent of polygamy, and is thought to have had 60 wives, and to have fathered 42 children.
 Kony insists that he and the LRA are fighting for the Ten Commandments, and defended his actions in an interview, saying, "Is it bad?
 It is not against human rights.
 And that commandment was not given by Joseph.
 It was not given by LRA.
 No, those commandments were given by God."

 Ugandan political leader Betty Bigombe recalled that Kony and his followers used oil to ward off bullets and evil spirits.
-Kony believes himself to be a spirit medium.
+Kony claims to be a spirit medium.
 In 2008, responding to a request by Ugandan President Yoweri Museveni to engage in peace talks via telephone, he said, "I will communicate with Museveni through the holy spirits and not through the telephone."

 During peace talks in 1994, Kony was preceded by men in robes sprinkling holy water.
 According to Francis Ongom, a former LRA officer who defected, Kony "has found Bible justifications for killing witches, for killing [those who farm or eat] pigs because of the story of the Gadarene swine, and for killing [other] people because God did the same with Noah's flood and Sodom and Gomorrah."